rubyonracetracks/tutorial-rails-rubymn2/02-02-user_index.md

 Enter the command "git checkout -b 02-02-user_index".

 ### Controller Test
 * Edit the file test/controllers/users_controller_test.rb.
-Replace everything within the "index user" section with the following:
+Replace the "index user" section with the following:
 ```
   # BEGIN: index user
   test 'should not redirect index page when logged in as a user' do